ReillyBova/COS426-Website/src/content/HomePage/HomePage.md

 ### Lectures and Precepts
 Lectures are held on Tuesdays and Thursdays from 3:00–4:20PM.

-Precept is held on Wednesday and Thursday from 7:30–8:20PM.
-Students may attend either (or both) during any week, regardless of their registration.
+Precept is held on Thursday from 7:30–8:20PM and Friday from 10:00–10:50AM and 11:00–11:50AM.
+Students may attend any precept during any week, regardless of their registration.
 In general, precept attendance is highly encouraged.

 ### Required Reading